 If you have taken this month's featured class, Prayer Secrets, you know we encourage believers to organize their requests into a prayer journal.
 It's a great first step in strengthening your prayer life.

 In particular, we recommend using a loose leaf notebook and writing each request on a separate sheet of paper--so you can move them around as needed.
 Each sheet should include a request, a specific verse or two, and a log of the dates you pray over it, along with details on how you see God working.
-We also recommend separating your request into one section for daily, priority requests, and another for regular request you pray through less often.
+We also recommend separating your request into one section for daily, priority requests, and another for regular requests you pray through less often.

 If you've taken our Basic Training course, and begun using a prayer journal like this, you know it can be effective at reminding you to pray for things you would otherwise forget.